Achilles tendon problems are one of the most frequent ankle / lower leg conditions. They can be characterised by a combination of symptoms including:

 Risks of Extensive / Long Term Achilles Tendinopathy

 There are variable conservative and surgical treatment options for Achilles tendinopathy.
 However, there has to date not been a gold standard type treatment defined because of the differing clinical results between various studies.
-This may be due to different studies being performed on varyine patient groups & / or stages / types of Achilles tendinopathy In the future, new researches will be needed to fully appraise the effect of these treatment options.
+This may be due to different studies being performed on varying patient groups & / or stages/types of Achilles tendinopathy In the future, new researches will be needed to fully appraise the effect of these treatment options.

 However, in regards, to non-operative treatment formats, to date there are a few that display good track records when applied well:

-Ultra-sound – Controlled sound waves to change chemical processes within a biological tissue.
+- Ultra-sound – Controlled sound waves to change chemical processes within biological tissue.

-Seek Professional Guidance from an appropriate health professional specialising in this type of condition such as a Physiotherapist, Podiatrist, Sports therapist or ask you GP.
+- Seek Professional Guidance from an appropriate health professional specialising in this type of condition such as a Physiotherapist, Podiatrist, Sports therapist, or ask your GP.